browserengineering/book/book/accessibility.md

 `zoom` property, which starts at `1` and acts as a multiplier for all "CSS sizes" on the web page:[^browser-chrome]

-[^browser-chrome]: CSS zoom typically does not change the size of elements of the browser chrome.
+[^browser-chrome]: Zoom typically does not change the size of elements of the browser chrome.
 Browsers *can* do that too, but it's usually triggered by a global OS setting.